-Similarly to the point I made above, booking separate tickets can be a major money saver.
-It is a secret hack that booking two separate one way tickets is often much cheaper than booking a roundtrip fare.
+Similar to the point I made above, booking separate tickets can be a major money saver.
+It’s a secret hack that booking two separate one way tickets is often much cheaper than booking a roundtrip fare.
 Additionally, mix and match airlines to find the best deals.
 For example, if you’re flying from California to New York, maybe consider flying Delta one way and JetBlue on the way back.
-This is a great tip for scoring a cheap flight!
+This is one of the best tips about how to find cheap flights.

 9. Book Flights 6-8 Weeks Before Departure

 There’s no guidebook that tells us when flights are at their lowest, but I do know the “ideal window” to book a flight is about 6-8 weeks before your departure date.
 Booking too soon may cause you to miss out on last-minute deals and booking too late may be pricey.

 Pro-tip: Apparently flights are cheapest on Tuesday’s at 3 pm.
 Not sure how true this actually is, but check it out!

 10. Keep An Eye Out For Special Deals

 And this brings us to tip #10!
 Keep an eye out for special/seasonal flight deals.
 This may seem obvious, but a lot of people miss them.
 Airlines may offer discount fares throughout the year as part of seasonal promotions or special occasions.
 For example, in October 2019, JetBlue was offering $31 one-way domestic flights to all travelers flying out on October 31!
 Stay alert for deals such as these.